 Additional information regarding program requirements can be found in the 2014-2015 Student Handbook, located here.

-A honors freshman should aim to complete at least three honors courses in the first year.
-Typically, 2 of the 3 courses should come from the following:
+An honors first-year should aim to complete at least three Honors courses during their first year.
+Typically, two of the three courses should come from the following:

-In addition, students may choose an honors section of Calculus, Physics, Psychology, Business or other courses depending on interest and availability.
+Students should not take non-Honors sections of these three courses if possible.
+In addition, Honors students at any level may choose an Honors section of Calculus, Physics, Psychology, Business or other courses depending on their interest and course availability.

-Students perform two hours of community service per week and meet biweekly (about 5 to 6 times per semester) to reflect on their service experience.
-The successful completion of a student’s service and of HON2001H-HON2002H will count as one honors course.
+Students perform two hours of community service per week and meet biweekly (about 5-6 times per semester) to reflect on their service experience.
+The successful completion of a student’s service and of HON2001H-HON2002H will count as ONE Honors course.
 Click here to view the syllabus.

 - Honors Senior Capstone I (HON4001H) 2cr – Spring